gclluch/ImageClassificationHandDrawn/README.md

 All of this code is 100% mine and will updated as I try to achieve high accuracy with various classifiers.

+***data will be hosted on google drive once permission is granted

 "Google has collected a series of hand-drawn images corresponding to a number of categories in their *Quick, Draw!* project.
 We provide a dataset which is a modified subset of this dataset.